It’s the Christmas Season, Let the Fun Begin!September 16, 2016

 To learn more about Houdini 100 and other events, visit his website: Lee Terbosic

 History Does Repeat Itself: Pittsburgh Magician Recreates Houdini Stunt

-On November 6, 2016, Lee Terbosic, renowned magician and Baldwin resident, recreated a feat that legendary escape artist Harry Houdini performed 100 years prior at the exact time and in the same place in downtown Pittsburgh.
+On November 6, 2016, Lee Terbosic, renowned magician and Baldwin resident, recreated a legendary feat .
+It had been performed by escape artist Harry Houdini 100 years prior at the exact time and place in downtown Pittsburgh.

 Thousands thronged the intersection of Liberty Avenue and Wood Street on the glorious fall afternoon for the noon spectacle as they did a decade ago to watch Mr. Terbosic dangle upside down 90 feet above in a straitjacket as worked to free himself just as Houdini had done.

 In addition to the crowd of onlookers, Rick Sebak, famed Pittsburgh documentarian, served as master of ceremonies and former Steelers greats Rocky Bleier and Franco Harris as well as special effects artist Tom Savini strapped Mr. Terbosic into the straitjacket.
 A crane then slowly raised Terbosic into the air over the crowd.

 As the crowd watched and cheered him on, Mr. Terbosic quickly undid himself from the straitjacket, dropping it to the street below.
 Then he whipping out a Terrible Towel and twirling it to the crowd’s delight.